digicatapult/ds-demos-zk-proof-of-delivery/README.md

 ## Scenario
 A user wants to prove that they have a JWT signed by one of a number of possible keys, but they do not want to reveal which (perhaps the customers have required that they must not share this information).
-In our example, a coffee chain wants to prove they are capable of supplying a large amount of coffee without revealing the cost or the (specific) customer.
+In our example, a coffee supplier wants to prove they are capable of supplying a large amount of coffee without revealing the cost or the (specific) customer.